 GitFlow is suitable for collaboration and scaling of the development team.
-The GitFlow toolset is actually a command line tool that has an installation process.
+The GitFlow toolset is actually a command-line tool that has an installation process.
 It lets you decide the kind of branches we need to set up and merge.
 The installation has packages for various operating systems GitFlow, it lets you execute the project on windows.
 Git flow works on macOS, Linux, and Windows operating systems.

 It is a strict branching model around the project release that offers a robust framework for managing huge projects.
 It is suitable for the scheduled release cycle to assign a specific role to different branches and define how and when they should interact.
-Individually the branches used by the GitFlow to maintain and record the releases allows in isolated experiments for efficient collaboration.
+Individually the branches used by GitFlow to maintain and record the releases allow in isolated experiments for efficient collaboration.

 Benefits of GitFlow: